ABOUT CAYUGA COMMUNITY COLLEGE

 Photos of Students

-OUR CORE VALUES
+OUR VALUES STATEMENT

 Cayuga Community College, a unit of the State University of New York with locations in the cities of Auburn and Fulton, is a two-year community college sponsored by Cayuga County and governed by a 10-member Board of Trustees.

-Committed to being the community college for both Cayuga and Oswego counties, the College offers transfer and career-oriented curricula on a degree and certificate basis through day, evening, Sunday, online, and summer sessions.
-For groups such as high school seniors, government agencies, retirees, and industrial, business and professional personnel, the College also offers credit and credit-free specialized instruction according to need and interest.
+Committed to being the community college for both Cayuga and Oswego counties, the College offers transfer and career-oriented curricula on a degree and certificate basis through day, evening, online, and summer sessions.
+For groups such as high school students, government agencies, retirees, and industrial, business and professional personnel, the College also offers credit and credit-free specialized instruction according to need and interest.

 Founded under the sponsorship of the Auburn City School District in 1953 as Auburn Community College, the College changed its official name to Cayuga County Community College in 1975 when Cayuga County assumed sponsorship.

-The Auburn campus is located in the seat of Cayuga County in New York State’s Finger Lakes Region.
-The Fulton campus is located in Oswego County, just 10 miles from the southeast shore of Lake Ontario.
+The Auburn Campus is located in the seat of Cayuga County in New York State’s Finger Lakes Region.
+The Fulton Campus is located in Oswego County, just 10 miles from the southeast shore of Lake Ontario.
 Both locations offer a blend of rural and urban cultures with a rich variety of recreational and cultural opportunities including museums, parks, and theatrical and musical venues.
 The cities of Ithaca, Syracuse and Rochester are an easy drive from either location.

 ACCREDITATION